digiscot/digiscot-website/pages/evolution/digital-pioneers/quarriers.md

 ### How have you been using digital?

 As an organisation, Quarriers has been using digital for a long time.
-Since 2005 we have used SharePoint for managing files, procedures and media within our organisation Intranet, and we use Social Media to help reach and support our clients, including enabling face to face peer support.
+Since 2005 we have used <a target='_blank' href="https://products.office.com/en-gb/nonprofit/office-365-nonprofit">SharePoint</a> for managing files, procedures and media within our organisation Intranet, and we use Social Media to help reach and support our clients, including enabling face to face peer support.
 Our award winning digital inclusion project funded by the Challenge Fund, <a target='_blank' href="https://digital.scvo.org.uk/projects/quarriers/">Go4IT</a>, works intensively with digitally excluded individuals with learning disabilities, enabling them to digitally participate and benefit from all that being online has to offer.
 Our lending library of equipment and resources enables people we support to develop their digital skills by borrowing devices.

 ### Tell us about a recent digital change you’ve made